-- (1) If site rent is paid in cash, the person receiving the payment must give the person making the payment a receipt for the payment as required under this section. - Maximum penalty-10 penalty units. - (2) If site rent is paid by cheque and the person making the payment asks for a receipt when making the payment, the person receiving the payment must give the person making the payment a receipt for the payment as required under this section. - Maximum penalty-10 penalty units. - (3) The receipt must be signed by the person receiving the payment. - (4) The receipt must be given to the person making the payment- - (a) for a payment made personally and in cash-when the payment is made; or
+(1) If site rent is paid in cash, the person receiving the payment must give the person making the payment a receipt for the payment as required under this section.

+(2) If site rent is paid by cheque and the person making the payment asks for a receipt when making the payment, the person receiving the payment must give the person making the payment a receipt for the payment as required under this section.

+- (3) The receipt must be signed by the person receiving the payment. - (4) The receipt must be given to the person making the payment- - (a) for a payment made personally and in cash-when the payment is made; or

-- (c) for a payment made by cheque-within 3 business days after the day the payment is received. - (5) The park owner for a residential park must, for a payment of site rent by a home owner- - (a) make an electronic or written record of the payment (the site rent payment record); and - (b) if asked by the home owner, give a copy of the site rent payment record to the home owner within 7 days after the request is made.
+- (b) for a payment made in cash but not personally-before the next business day after the day the payment is received; or - (c) for a payment made by cheque-within 3 business days after the day the payment is received. - (5) The park owner for a residential park must, for a payment of site rent by a home owner- - (a) make an electronic or written record of the payment (the site rent payment record); and - (b) if asked by the home owner, give a copy of the site rent payment record to the home owner within 7 days after the request is made.